liyiming-serif/Foray/README.md

 ### Running the Demo
 `Tested only on Windows` Foray.exe contains the installer.
 Run it and follow the installation wizard.

 __To uninstall__, simply delete the `Foray` game folder from the path you specified when you installed the game.
-By default it's in C:\Users\\<username>\Foray.
+By default it's in C:/Users/<username>/Foray.
 You can also run `Add or Remove Programs` and select `Foray` from the list of programs, then hit uninstall.

 ### Roadmap
 * Collisions.
 So you may rain fire upon your enemies!